How Japan managed to avoid the costly price of earthquakes

 Prediction and alert system

-As illustrated, Japanese earthquake policies are based on prevention.
+Likewise, another key aspect is preparing citizens.
+Japanese earthquake policies are based on prevention.
 Accordingly, there is a centralized national alert system in place in the Japan Meteorological Agency.
-The alerts for the population are activated as soon as a possible threat is detected that exceeds 5 M~w.~
+The alerts for the population are activated as soon as a possible threat is detected that exceeds 5 M~w.

-It is clear that prevention tasks require very advanced specialist technology.
+It is clear from the Japanese experience that prevention tasks require very advanced specialist technology.
 Seismic phenomena are sometimes complicated to determine in terms of intensity, time and space.
 In this regard, the metaphor of the unpredictable giant deep-sea fish tail shaking the ocean seems, at the moment, to be correct.

 Images | Freepik/mrsiraphol , Tokyo Metropolitan Library